 Comparison with traditional systems

-Unlike conventional systems, 2025 immutable systems guarantee perfect consistency between environments and eliminate "configuration drift" problems through automated deployment and verification mechanisms.
+Unlike conventional systems, they guarantee perfect consistency between environments and eliminate "configuration drift" through automated deployment and verification.

 |---|---|---|